mislav/poignant-guide/_posts/1900-01-03-quick-ride.md

 > **Sensible Hipster Standing on Curb in Urban Wilderness**: He calls himself
 > the lucky stiff.

-> (Pulls aside curtain to reveal grey corpse on a gurney.)
+> (Pulls aside curtain to reveal gray corpse on a gurney.)

 > **Hipster**: Some stiffs ain’t so lucky.